Days & Years

 | Solar Year | ~31,556,925.2 seconds | ~1,224.5 seconds shorter |

-In our current epoch every year, the Sun appears ~1,224.5 seconds βbehindβ its previous position relative to the fixed stars when measured at the equinox.
-Over ~25,684 years, this accumulates to a full 360Β° shift - one complete precession cycle.
+In the current epoch, every year the Sun appears ~1,224.5 seconds βbehindβ its previous position relative to the fixed stars when measured at the equinox.
+Over ~25,772 years (the current observed precession period), this accumulates to a full 360Β° shift - one complete precession cycle.

 ~1,224.5 seconds/year Γ ~25,772 years = 31,558,149.724 seconds β 1 sidereal yearThis is why the equinoxes βprecessβ through the zodiac constellations.